Photodynamic Therapy for Acne and Rejuvenation

 - Make sure your skin is clean and free of all makeup, moisturizers, and sunscreens.
 Bring a hat, sunglasses, and scarf when appropriate to the clinic.

-- Photography will be done by the staff before the Levulan is applied.
+- Photography will be done by the staff.

 - You must sign a consent form.

 - An acetone scrub is performed.
-This will enhance the absorption of the Levulan and to give much more even uptake.
+This will enhance the absorption of the topical photosensitizing agent and to give much more even uptake.

-- Levulan is applied topically to the whole area – whole zone to be treated (such as the whole face, back of the hands, extensor part of the forearms).
+- A topical photosensitizing agent is applied topically to the whole area – whole zone to be treated (such as the whole face, back of the hands, extensor part of the forearms).
 This is done by Dr. Schlesinger or his staff.

-- The Levulan is left on for 60 minutes before any light treatment.
+- The topical photosensitizing agent is left on for 60 minutes before any light treatment.

-- The Levulan is activated with a unique spectrum of light beginning with low energy levels.
+- The agent is activated with a unique spectrum of light beginning with low energy levels.
 This requires about 15 minutes to complete.

 - Post-treatment instructions will be given to you to care for your improved skin.